Keenan Reynolds (American football): Baltimore Ravens

 In the 2016 NFL draft, the Baltimore Ravens selected Reynolds in the sixth round with the 182nd overall pick.

 On September 3, 2016, Reynolds was released by the Ravens during final team cuts and was signed to the practice squad the following day.
 He was promoted to the active roster on December 30 for the final game of the season.
 However, he was on the inactive list for the game, and became an exclusive rights free agent after the season.

 Reynolds signed his exclusive rights free agent one-year contract tender with the Ravens on April 26, 2017.
-On September 1, 2017, he was waived by the Ravens during final roster cuts.
+On September 1, he was waived by the Ravens during final roster cuts.

 Washington Redskins

 On November 8, 2017, Reynolds was signed to the Washington Redskins' practice squad.

 Seattle Seahawks

 On May 16, 2018, Reynolds signed with the Seattle Seahawks.
-He was waived on September 1, 2018 and was re-signed to the practice squad.
-He was promoted to the active roster on September 12.
+He was waived on September 1, and was re-signed to the team's practice squad.
+Reynolds was promoted to the active roster on September 12.
 Reynolds made his NFL debut five days later in the Seahawks' 24–17 loss to the Chicago Bears.
-He was waived on October 13 and was re-signed to the practice squad.
-He was promoted to the active roster on November 24, but was waived three days later and re-signed back to the practice squad.
+He was waived on October 13 and was subsequently re-signed to the practice squad.
+Reynolds was promoted to the active roster on November 24, but was waived three days later and re-signed back to the practice squad.

 On January 7, 2019, Reynolds signed a reserve/future contract with the Seahawks.
 He spent the 2019 training camp competing to replace the retiring Doug Baldwin, but lost to John Ursua and was waived on August 31.